NatBat92/disney-villains/README.md

 [Git](https://git-scm.com/)

-* Git wasused for version control to commit and push to Github.
+* Git was used for version control to commit and push to Github.

 [Gitpod](https://www.gitpod.io/)